spotify/helios/docs/user_manual.md

 ### A basic job

 If you specified an `ENTRYPOINT` in the `Dockerfile` you built your image with, you can create your job with the `create` command.
-For example, to create a job named "foo" to run the [rohan/memcached-tiny](https://index.docker.io/u/rohan/memcached-tiny/) image:
+For example, to create a job named "foo" to run the `nginx` image:

-    $ helios create foo:v1 rohan/memcached-tiny
+    $ helios create foo:v1 nginx
-    Creating job: {"id":"foo:v1:2a89d5a87851d68678aabdad38d31faa296f5bf1","image":"rohan/memcached-tiny","command":[],"env":{},"ports":{},"registration":{}}
+    Creating job: {"id":"foo:v1:2a89d5a87851d68678aabdad38d31faa296f5bf1","image":"nginx","command":[],"env":{},"ports":{},"registration":{}}
     Done.
     foo:v1:2a89d5a87851d68678aabdad38d31faa296f5bf1